joshfreemanIO/www.joshfreeman.io/src/data/2018-02-vote-easy.md

 achievements:
   - Animated the repositioning of lawn signs as a user indicates their political views
-  - Designed the sizing algorithm for relative similarity within the candidate fiel
+  - Designed the sizing algorithm for relative similarity within the candidate field
 ---